 This is a key component of any rashguard.
 What can you expect from the Heat Gear Under Armour BJJ Rashguard?
 Well, first of all, it’ll last.
 And by that, I mean years.
 It doesn’t matter if you use it for Gi, No-Gi, or both, this rashguard is one tough piece of gear.
 Moreover, it provides flawless protection against anything.
 It is not only germ-resistant against both bacteria and fungi but is also not odor resistant which is often a problem with rashguards.
 When you roll with multiple people during class, this becomes really important.

 In addition to protection and moisture management, the rashguard also provides compression.
 This means that it helps blood flow, and consequently performance.
 Furthermore, training in a compression shirt also boosts the muscle’s abilities to recover.
-Finally, the combination of materials ensures that this rashguard is able to stretch in pretty much any direction you need it to.
+Finally, the combination of materials ensures that this rashguard can stretch in pretty much any direction you need it to.
 Not only that but stretching means it is completely resistant to tears.

 Oh, and not that it matters much to grapplers, but this rashguard provides 30+ UV protection.

 Yeah, this one can really become a hassle.
 Do you know all those sublimated art rashguards?
 Well, they’re usually not washing machine friendly, given all the artwork.
 Washing them on hand, after each training session is not something you want.
 Particularly not if you train every day.
 The Heat Gear, on the other hand, is completely hassle-free.
 The only thing you need to watch out for with it is that you wash it according to the general color mixing rules.
 Oh, and it dries fast.
 And I mean, really really fast!